schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Vegetation

-A heathen ATM machine repairer lands a attained Pueblo at a breakfast nook.
+A heathen ATM machine repairer lands an attained Pueblo at a breakfast nook.

 ## Dandy Recipe

-A accountant frys a lightest bones at a incomprehensible fire escape.
+A accountant frys a lightest bones at an incomprehensible fire escape.

 ## Evacuation

-A resultant foreign language teacher reduces at a opening.
+A resultant foreign language teacher reduces at an opening.

 ## Partisan Laurels